The One Factor That Could Make or Break Your Dream Home Investment

 The Hidden Danger in High-Value Properties: Air Pollution

 Most homebuyers fixate on property appreciation, resale value, and amenities.
-But here’s what many miss: Some of India’s most expensive real estate markets—Mumbai, Delhi, and Gurugram—often have toxic air quality levels.
+But here’s what many miss: Some of India’s most expensive real estate markets — Mumbai, Delhi, Bengaluru, and Gurugram — often have toxic air quality levels.

 Despite these alarming figures, people continue to pour money into properties in highly polluted zones.
 But the real question is: should they?